JoelMichaelRutter/wax_crate_MS5/testing.md

 Once the local Django database has been enabled, to run the tests, you should enter "python3 manage.py test" into the terminal.
 Provided all the code is functioning as it should, you should see 67 tests passed as demonstrated below:

 ## **Manual Testing**
-Like I mentioned a moment ago, I have done some very extensive manual testing on my application on several devices.
-To do so, I created a checklist using Excel.
+As mentioned earlier, I have done some extensive manual testing on my application on several devices.
+To do so, I created a checklist using Microsoft Excel.
 You can access the completed checklist [here](testing-md-files/files/wax-crate-manual-testing.xlsx).
-Just note you will need to download it to view it.
-I've tried to get these to render in as markdown tables but because of the considerable amount of testing completed and the layout of my testing checklist, it would be impractical and would make this markdown document really really really long.
+Please note you will need to download it to view it.
+I've tried to get these to render in as markdown tables but because of the considerable amount of testing completed and the layout of my testing checklist, it would be impractical and would make this markdown document extremely long.

-Just to make things easy, I will summarise the bugs I encountered during the testing process.
+To be succinct - I will summarise the bugs I encountered during the testing process.

 Largely, the errors I found were cosmetic, mostly height related when it came to images but there were some small functional bugs.

-* **VISUAL BUG (facebook link)** - On click, the colour of the link is changing from the contrasting grey colour to black.
+* **VISUAL BUG (Facebook link)** - On click, the colour of the link is changing from the contrasting grey colour to black.
     * **FIX** - Add fb link class to override element hover pseudo selector on hover.
 Now that link remains same colour when hovered, add hvr-grow hover.css class to provide visual feedback to the user.

 * **VISUAL BUG (Firefox QTY Selector)** - Looks like this was specific to Firefox.
 I think it was misinterpreting the flex layout here.
 Was rendering the input at full width when Chrome was rendering it within the constraints of the flex container so it really spoiled the layout.